Arab Detroit

 Arab Detroit: From Margin to Mainstream is a book published by Wayne State University Press in 2000, edited by Nabeel Abraham and Andrew Shryock.
 It discusses the Arab population in Metro Detroit.

 The book's subtitle refers to the question of whether Arabs in Metro Detroit have joined the mainstream American culture and society or whether they are still marginalized.

 Background

-It originated from Creating a New Arab World: A Century in the Life of the Arab Community in Detroit, a 1994 project of the National Endowment for the Humanities (NEH).
+Arab Detroit originated from Creating a New Arab World: A Century in the Life of the Arab Community in Detroit, a 1994 project of the National Endowment for the Humanities (NEH).
 The editors are anthropologists, and Abraham, a Palestinian American, has a father from Bayt Hanina and a mother from Jerusalem.
 Of the 25 authors, among them immigrants and scholars, many had lived and/or worked in the Arab community of Detroit and therefore had personal ties there.

 Contents

 The volume includes over 30 essays, articles, poems, and memoirs.
 If the introductions are included, there are a total of 39 entries.
 They are divided into six sections, each with an introduction: Qualities/Quantities, Work, Religion, Politics, Life Journeys, and Ethnic Futures.
 While each section has a theme, certain themes cross-over into different sections.
 The editors wrote the introductions.

 Victoria Bernal of University of California, Irvine wrote that many of the essays are personal reflections, and a reader may not understand the personal context.
 Therefore, she recommended reading the final section of the book, "Family Resemblances: Kinship and Community in Arab Detroit" by Shryock, first.
 Bernal stated that non-specialists, including university undergraduates, would easily understand the book due to a lack of jargon.